Generative diffusion in very large dimensions

-where $\veta(t)\in\mathbb{R}^N$ is a Gaussian process with zero mean and $\langle \eta_i(t)\eta_j(t')\rangle=2 T \delta_{ij} \delta(t-t')$.
+The parameter $T$ controls the amount of noise in the Ornstein-Uhlenbeck process.
 We keep here to the simplest version in which the confining potential is constant in time (here taken as $\vx^2/2$) and the variance of the noise is also time-independent.
-More general diffusion processes where the confining potential and the noise variance also evolve in time are often used for practical applications and could be studied as well.
+More general diffusion processes where the confining potential and the noise variance also evolve in time are often used for practical applications and could be studied as well \gb{\cite{yang2022diffusion}}.
 One could also generate several trajectories starting from each data point.

 After time $t$, the forward process generates points distributed according to the probability $P_t(\vx)$ given by

 which is the convolution of the original distribution with a Gaussian law of variance $\Delta_t=T(1-e^{-2t})$.
 We have also defined here $ P_t(\va,\vx)$, the joint distribution of $\va$ and $\vx(t)$ for a given $t$.